 Apply to Serve as a Director on the ARA Board

-If you would like to apply to serve on the ARA Board of Directors or nominate someone else to serve on the ARA Board, please complete the online form.
-Nominations are welcome at any time of the year, though the committee meets during the fall and winter to determine candidates for the following year.
+If you would like to apply to serve on the ARA Board of Directors please complete the online form.
+Applications are welcome at any time of the year, though the Board Nominations Committee meets during the fall and winter to determine candidates for the following year.
 Candidates are notified of their nomination to the Board in mid-March.
-Preference will be given to applicants to have not yet served on the ARA Board, however those who have already served are not precluded from serving a second term.
+Preference will be given to applicants who have not yet served on the ARA Board, however those who have already served are not precluded from serving a second term.
 For more information contact email@example.com.
 To be considered for the Rice Alumni Board beginning in FY24, please submit your application by Friday, Oct.
 28, 2022.